With emerging last-mile training programs, is college necessary?

 As for the second reason, while the opposite of education is lack of education (I’ve discussed this in the context of last year’s election), in a more personally relevant sense for most readers, the opposite of education — of gaining knowledge and skills — is forgetting.

-In June the MIT Center for Brains, Minds + Machines released a working paper by Brian Subirana, Aikaterini Bagiati, and Sanjay Sarma titled On the Forgetting of College Academics: At “Ebbinghaus Speed”?
+In June, the MIT Center for Brains, Minds + Machines released a working paper by Brian Subirana, Aikaterini Bagiati and Sanjay Sarma titled On the Forgetting of College Academics: At “Ebbinghaus Speed”?

 The MIT researchers surveyed the scientific literature and concluded there is no evidence that anything significant and “unused” is remembered beyond two years.
 The “Universal Law of Forgetting,” said the researchers, is that content knowledge that is not refreshed decays according to the Ebbinghaus Curve.

 Hermann Ebbinghaus was a 19th century German psychologist who pioneered the study of memory.
 In 1885, around the same time neurons were discovered, he published “On Memory,” which revealed the “Forgetting Curve,” where knowledge decays according to the formula R = e –(t/s), where R is retention, s is the relative strength of memory and t is time.
-According to the MIT researchers, the upshot – consistently reproduced across hundreds of experiments – is that we lose 50% of unrefreshed content knowledge every two years.
+According to the MIT researchers, the upshot — consistently reproduced across hundreds of experiments — is that we lose 50 percent of unrefreshed content knowledge every two years.

 In a recent presentation at MIT, Subirana was critical about the structure of traditional higher education, hypothesizing that “what we learn in the classroom is irrelevant for students in the long run” unless they re-use it soon and often.

 Subirana acknowledges that nearly all the research on this topic concerns content knowledge and not skills.
 And there are obvious examples of unrefreshed retention beyond two years, such as facial recognition or motor skills like riding a bicycle.
-So the key question for higher education is whether critical thinking, problem solving and the other core cognitive skills that college aims to inculcate are more like content knowledge, or more like riding a bike.
+So the key question for higher education is whether critical thinking, problem solving and the other core cognitive skills that college aims to inculcate are more like content knowledge or more like riding a bike.

 In his presentation, Subirana and a colleague discuss another MIT paper from 2009: “What do Seniors Remember from Freshman Physics.”
 In the study, seniors are surprised with a request to re-take a physics exam they took freshman year.
 Those who hadn’t continued in physics or a physics-related field achieved at approximately half the level of 3.5 years earlier.
 Only those who went on to major in physics, mechanical engineering and aeronautics/astronautics did as well or better.